-Few months later, Naver launched a mobile app for the audience to get easy access to Webtoons’ content.
-But the challenge in front of Naver was to compete with other apps or platforms that were offering “manga” (refers to cartoon characters) for free in the market just like Webtoons.
+A few months later, Naver launched a mobile app for the audience to access Webtoons’ content easily.
+But the challenge in front of Naver was to compete with other apps or platforms that were offering “manga” (refers to cartoon characters) for free in the market, just like Webtoons.

-However, the publishing company was still ahead of the rivals.
-Daum, one of its top rivals who began its service in 2003, published over 85 webtoons a day.
-Whereas Naver was already doing 100 webtoons a day.
+However, the publishing company was still ahead of its rivals.
+Daum, one of its top rivals who began its service in 2003, published over 85 webtoons daily.
+At the same time, Naver was already doing 100 webtoons a day.
 What made it happen?

-Well, we can give credits to their unique strategies including the Profit Page Share Program and Challenge League.
-By the time Naver launched LINE Webtoons, it had an average base of 6 million viewers per day.
+We can credit their unique strategies, including the Profit Page Share Program and Challenge League.
+By the time Naver launched LINE Webtoons, it had an average base of 6 million daily viewers.

-Later in the same year, Naver launched LINE Webtoons for its Thai, Indonesian and Taiwanese audiences.
-Due to the unique and easily accessible content, the website started gaining traction from the global audience in a few months.
-According to the CEO, the Line’s Webtoon recorded a 71% increase in monthly active users after the globalization of the platform.
+Later in the same year, Naver launched LINE Webtoons for Thai, Indonesian and Taiwanese audiences.
+Due to the unique and easily accessible content, the website gained traction from the global audience in a few months.
+According to the CEO, Line’s Webtoon recorded a 71% increase in monthly active users after the globalization of the platform.

-If you have been in the publishing business for a while, you might have an idea of how challenging it is to pay content creators while providing the content for free in an open platform.
-With the growing popularity of Webtoons amongst the Asian and US comics fans, the publisher realized that the content creators need more monetary support to pursue their artistic ambitions and keep the business running at Webtoons.
+If you have been in the publishing business for a while, you might know how challenging it is to pay content creators while providing content for free on an open platform.
+With the growing popularity of Webtoons amongst Asian and U.S. comics fans, the publisher realized that the content creators needed more monetary support to pursue their artistic ambitions and keep the business running at Webtoons.
 And this led the publisher to integrate Patreon into Webtoon.

 Partnership with Patreon

 At the beginning of 2016, Naver ran into a partnership with Patreon, a crowdfunding site.
-Via this new partnership, the publisher integrated two services of Patreon into LINE Webtoons that enabled the Webtoons readers to make donations easily.
-Besides, the publisher announced that an additional $1,000 will be awarded to the creators who fulfill a criterion:
+Via this new partnership, the publisher integrated two services of Patreon into LINE Webtoons that enabled Webtoons readers to make donations easily.
+Besides, the publisher announced that an additional $1,000 would be awarded to the creators who fulfill the criterion:

 “In order to qualify for Webtoons’s pledge, creators will need to: